Pedestal Cope – Assuming Human “Plot Armor”

 The future is coming at us – hard and fast – and the ostrich strategy is no longer viable.

-Grandma could put her head in the sand and not open learn to use a laptop, order an Uber, or use the latest sales enablement platform, spend 10 hours a day on Zoom calls, or even shop online.
+Grandma could put her head in the sand and not learn to use a laptop, order an Uber, or use the latest sales enablement platform, spend 10 hours a day on Zoom calls, or even shop online.
 She had the option to run out her remaining years without having to adjust to these “sacrilegious” changes to the human condition.

 You, however, have no such choice.

-You don’t get to say “I’m only comfortable with technology that is <10% different from that which I experienced in my 20s and 30s.”
+You don’t get to say, “I’m only comfortable with technology that is <10% different from that which I experienced in my 20s and 30s.”

 You won’t have a job.
 You won’t be able to be in touch with friends.
 You won’t be able to support the causes you care about.
 It’s all changing too fast now.